Morphine Addiction Treatment

 Morphine is a painkiller prescribed for acute, chronic or long-lasting pain.
 The seedpod of the poppy plant produces morphine, which can be manipulated into opium or heroin.
-These naturally-derived substances are called opiates, while their synthetic counterparts are called opioids.
+These substances are called opiates, or opioids.
 Morphine can be manufactured into pills or solutions (liquid) for medical use.
 Misuse of morphine and other prescription opiates can result in dependency, abuse and addiction.

 Morphine side effects and dangers